- Hillary Clinton and Donald Trump didn’t actually split the white college-educated vote. Clinton bested Trump by 17 points.

 - The exit polls probably overestimated the electorate’s share of white college graduates.

-The exit polls and Pew’s data do agree that Trump has lost support from white voters without a college education: from 66-64 to 57 percent.
+The exit polls and Pew’s data do agree that Trump has lost support from white voters without a college degree: from 66-64 to 57 percent.

 Don’t overlook religion